EmilyHoff/DataScienceGruppe15/README.md

 We were tasked with training a simple and advanced model on a dataset of articles, classified according to their relative reliability, to then use for predicting binary labels on a different data set.

+It you wish to reproduce our dataexploration and graphs, uncomment the specific parts in the main.py file.

 The data sets used are the FakeNewsCorpus, the entire 27GB.
 Here we split the first 100.000 rows into training, test and validation sets (80%, 10%, 10%).
 You can acces the corpus here:

 https://github.com/several27/FakeNewsCorpus/releases/tag/v1.0.